Leon S. Kennedy: In the Resident Evil series

 Leon's history with Krauser is explored in Resident Evil: The Darkside Chronicles (2009).
-Two years before the events of Resident Evil 4, Leon and Krauser undertake "Operation Javier", a mission to the jungles of South America to apprehend Javier Hidalgo, a drug lord who is working with Umbrella.
+Two years before the events of Resident Evil 4, Leon and Krauser undertake "Operation Javier", a mission to a South American rainforest to apprehend the drug lord Javier Hidalgo, who is working with Umbrella.
 Leon and Krauser locate and kill Javier but during the operation, Krauser grows jealous and resentful of Leon's professional success.

-Leon is also a protagonist in Resident Evil 6 (2012) alongside Chris, Jake Muller and Ada.
-While the game has four player characters with different storylines, Leon was described as the "main character" by Kobayashi.
-In 2013, Leon is providing security for the President of the United States as he prepares to give a public speech revealing the events in Raccoon City.
-Before he can begin, however, the President is attacked by a bioweapon that turns him into a zombie and Leon is forced to kill him.
-In the aftermath, Leon is accused of orchestrating the attack and assassinating the President.
-Ada arrives to reveal the culprit was National Security Advisor Derek C. Simmons, who created of the new C-virus.
-To clear his name, Leon teams up with the secret service agent Helena Harper, and they pursue Simmons to China.
-Ada and Leon defeat Simmons.
+Leon is a protagonist in Resident Evil 6 (2012) alongside Chris, Jake Muller, and Ada.
+In 2013, the President of the United States is preparing to publicly announce the events in Raccoon City.
+Before Leon can begin speaking, the President is attacked by a bioweapon that turns him into a zombie, forcing Leon to kill him, and Leon is accused of orchestrating the attack and the assassination.
+Ada reveals the true culprit is National Security Advisor Derek C. Simmons, the creator of "C-virus".
+Seeking to clear his own name, Leon joins forces with Secret Service agent Helena Harper and, together with Ada, they pursue Simmons to China, where they defeat him.

+Leon returns in Resident Evil Requiem (2026), which is set in 2026.
+Leon and Sherry are agents of the Division of Security Operations (DSO), an elite U.S. federal counter-bioterrorism agency, who investigate deaths connected to a new, unidentified bioweapon.
+Leon is sent to investigate the disappearance of a police officer at the Wrenwood Hotel.
+It is revealed that some survivors of the Raccoon City event became sick as a result of prolonged exposure to the T-virus, another type of progenitor virus, and Leon appears to have contracted the disease.
+He grows suspicious of, and follows, the antagonist Victor Gideon, a researcher with connections to Umbrella, to the Rhodes Hill Chronic Care Center.
+Leon encounters Grace, who has just woken up in a different area of the clinic after being kidnapped while investigating the Wrenwood Hotel.
+Leon and Grace discover a chamber with "Elpis" samples when they infiltrate ARK, a research facility owned by Umbrella, located beneath Raccoon City.
+Grace decides to release Elpis, which is revealed to be an antidote to all viral-based bioweapons Spencer has created, and uses it to cure Leon before he kills Gideon.
+The Hound Wolf Squad of the United Nations' Bioterrorism Security Assessment Alliance (BSAA) rescue Leon and Grace, and a soldier passes Leon a message from their captain, Chris.